danielmiessler/fabric/README.md

 - Create social media posts from any content input
 - And a million more…

+## Quickstart

+There are three main ways to get started with Fabric.

+1. Navigate to the [`/patterns`](https://github.com/danielmiessler/fabric/patterns) directory and start exploring!
+You can use any of those in any AI application that you have!
+2. Head over to the [`/server/`](https://github.com/danielmiessler/fabric/server) directory and set up your own Fabric Mill with your own patterns running!
+You can then use the `standalone_client_examples` to connect to it.

+We're also working on a universal client that will let you do all sorts of cool stuff!

 ## CLI-native

-One of the coolest parts of `fabric` is that it's command-line native!
+One of the coolest parts of the project is that it's **command-line native**!

-Each `fabric` pattern (prompt) you see in the `/patterns` directory can be used in any AI application you use, but you can also set up your own server using the `/infrastructure/server` code and then call APIs directly!
+Each pattern (prompt) you see in the `/patterns` directory can be used in any AI application you use, but you can also set up your own server using the `/infrastructure/server` code and then call APIs directly!

 ```bash
 # Take any idea from `stdin` and send it to the `/write_essay` API!